zerafachris/onyx-cz/README.md

 <strong>[Onyx](https://www.onyx.app/)</strong> (formerly Danswer) is the AI platform connected to your company's docs, apps, and people.
 Onyx provides a feature rich Chat interface and plugs into any LLM of your choice.
-There are over 40 supported connectors such as Google Drive, Slack, Confluence, Salesforce, etc. which keep knowledge and permissions up to date.
+Keep knowledge and access controls sync-ed across over 40 connectors like Google Drive, Slack, Confluence, Salesforce, etc.
-Create custom AI agents with unique prompts, knowledge, and actions the agents can take.
+Create custom AI agents with unique prompts, knowledge, and actions that the agents can take.
 Onyx can be deployed securely anywhere and for any scale - on a laptop, on-premise, or to cloud.

-<h3>Feature Showcase</h3>
+<h3>Feature Highlights</h3>

 **Deep research over your team's knowledge:**